 Without knowing anything about the drop shot, you can’t even think to learn it.
 So let’s start this Badminton guide with the real meaning of drop shots.

-What is Drop Shot?
+What is A Drop Shot In Badminton?

 When Drop Shot Can Be Hit?